 How HOCHTIEF overcomes the investment bottleneck through PPP

 Germany is gridlocked—on roads and bridges and in tunnels.
 At the same time, the substance of many public buildings, such as schools and city halls, is crumbling.
 That annoys motorists, teachers, parents and schoolchildren—simply everyone.
 And: It damages Germany as an industrial and logistics location.
 Public-private partnership activities are an option for resolving the investment bottleneck.

 Ramshackle bridges, permanent traffic congestion and crumbling public buildings are to be tackled: with PPP

-521,000!
-That’s how many hours motorists spent in traffic congestion in Germany in 2019 alone.
+346,000!
+That’s how many hours motorists spent in traffic congestion in Germany in 2021 alone, despite the continuing influence of the Corona pandemic.
 A trial of patience, an ordeal.
-The time spent waiting in traffic congestion increased by 14% compared to the previous year.
-Altogether, the total amount of traffic congestion reported in 2019 added up to a length of 1,423,000 kilometers.
-This is long enough to encircle the world 35 times.
-Last year, congestion figures were roughly halved.
+The time spent waiting in traffic congestion increased by 35% compared to the previous year.
+Altogether, the total amount of traffic congestion reported in 2021 added up to a length of 850,000 kilometers.
+This is long enough to encircle the world 21 times.
 This was probably due solely to the pandemic.
-Once the pandemic is over, the main areas are likely to remain: North Rhine-Westphalia, ahead of Bavaria and Baden-Württemberg (source: ADAC Staubilanz 2019).
+As in previous years, congestion peaks were in North Rhine-Westphalia, Bavaria and Baden-Württemberg. (source: ADAC Staubilanz 2021).

 The first steps in the right direction have been taken: In 2015, the Ministry of Transport initiated a series of eleven new PPP projects with an investment volume of 15 billion euros, which will be put out to tender and awarded in the coming years.
 One of these is the expansion of the A6 highway between Wiesloch/Rauenberg and Weinsberg in Baden-Württemberg, which HOCHTIEF is planning, financing, building, operating and maintaining together with partners.